Poor-quality votes get thrown out and earn little-to-no Karma. Adhering to the following guidelines will ensure your votes are high-quality:

 A great deal of research went into choosing the traits, but that's not to say they won't ever change.

 The short answer is: it's not possible to vote again on the same test.
+Even if a test was paused and started again months later, users who voted on it previously would not be able to vote on it again.

 In most reported cases of seeing the same picture, the photo in question is just slightly different than the original.
 One factor at play is that Photofeeler intentionally spaces out photos of the same person.
 So by the time a voter sees a picture of someone they've seen before, the details have become fuzzy.